epimorphics/standard-reports-manager/README.md

 returns a prepared report (may be replaced by S3 endpoint in the future).

+    GET /sr-manager/latest-month-available

+returns the most recent month for which data is available as a plain string (e.g. "2015-09").

 ## Requests

 Parameter | Values | Default